patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 ```text
 Always click "⋮≡" adjacent to `README.md` at top left to show the table of contents if you're lost.
 ```
-**End-to-end Data project** in the e-commerce and retail domain covering the full process of data exploitation, including Data Engineering skills, Data Science skills, and Data Analytic skills, and also how to implement them in the real world utilizing Business and Marketing knowledge.
+**End-to-end Data project** in the e-commerce and retail industries covering the full process of data exploitation, including Data Engineering skills, Data Science skills, and Data Analytic skills, and also how to implement them in the real world utilizing Business and Marketing knowledge.

 ## **Context**